ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - if an error happens over and over, you should have a special queue/log to alert someone so it can be dealt with

 ### caching and content delivery networks
+- Redis
     - Redis is a very fast cache
+    - it's an in-memory DB
     - you use the StackExchange.Redis package
     - you use the connection string from your Redis Azure resource
+- CDN (conent delivery n)
     -

 ### monitoring and logging